CSGJusticeCenter/jr-nh/README.md

       |-- 09_county_reports_tables.R                # Create tables for county reports
       |-- 10_county_reports_plots.R                 # Create plots for county reports
       |-- 11_generate_county_reports.R              # Generate county report RMD's automatically

+      |-- rdas.R                                    # Files used in rmds
+      |-- render_site                               # Can use this file to run all code and render Netlify site

 # Data